-Jack Smight's Airport 1975 was four years and a whole Hollywood world away from George Seaton's Airport (1970).
-Gone were the likes of Burt Lancaster, Dean Martin, Van Heflin, Lloyd Nolan, Dana Wynter, Helen Hayes, et al. and, on the production end, Alfred Newman, Edith Head, Ernest Laszlo, Preston Ames, et al. In their places were a more ragged and even downright silly cast (halfway toward the parody of Airplane), and a threadbare-looking production, at least by the standards of a feature film.
+Jack Smight's Airport 1975 was four years and a whole Hollywood world away from George Seaton's Airport.
+Gone were the likes of Burt Lancaster, Dean Martin, Van Heflin, Lloyd Nolan, Dana Wynter, Helen Hayes, et al., and, on the production end, Alfred Newman, Edith Head, Ernest Laszlo, Preston Ames.
+In their places were a more ragged, and even downright silly, cast (halfway toward the parody of Airplane!), and a threadbare-looking production -- at least by the standards of a feature film.
 Indeed, Airport 1975 seems like a hybrid, somewhere between a made-for-TV movie and a theatrical feature.
-It was shot in Panavision, but offers a score, by John Cacavas, that sounds like a dry run for the music he wrote for Kojak.
-Also, the opening credits have a cheap, flat look about them, with minimal style to their design or care in their editing or structure (whereas Airport's opening credits were exciting, as well as a study in slick editing) -- even the lack of crowds and extras make it look more like something out of a movie of the week.
+It's shot in Panavision, but offers a John Cacavas score that sounds like a dry run for the music he wrote for Kojak.
+The opening credits also have a cheap, flat look about them, with minimal style to their design or care in their editing or structure, whereas Airport's opening credits were exciting, as well as a study in slick editing.
+Even the lack of crowds and extras make the sequel look more like something out of a movie-of-the-week.